tharakeshrajesh/Offline-Game-Server/JOURNAL.md

 * [DF40 Connector](https://app.ultralibrarian.com/details/4330ca74-5bcc-11ea-8c00-0ad2c9526b44/Hirose/DF40C-100DS-0-4V-51-)
 * [LCD Display](https://github.com/dishishshawn/kicad-st7735s-1.8in-tft) but I had to edit it to work with the [LCD I am using](https://www.aliexpress.us/item/3256805953674718.html).
 I also decided not to use joysticks and to replace it with a switch rotary encoder instead.

+#06/29/2025
+Finished schematics and PCB and added more libraries.
+The DF40 connector's pins are too close to each other so I couldn't get the wires on the PCB to connect to them so I will have to hand solder that.
+May fix that issue later, probably not...
+Also added USB-C power receptacle which I didn't yesterday.
+I forgot to add on yesterday that I was half done with schematics but now you know.